EyeOdin/imagine_board/README.md

 ## Purpose

-Imagine Board is a Krita plugin to browse images.

-## Purpose

-Imagine Board is a Krita plugin to browse images.
+Imagine Board is a Krita plugin to browse images and create image boards.

 ## Features